 Everyone loves a good story!
 Be sure when you tell yours, it is memorable and compelling.
 You don’t need to say a lot.
 Just tell them the best parts!
 What makes you the best builder?
 Do you have a process or system that helps you deliver on your promises?
 What is your specialty?
 What do you do that no one else can or will?

 The key is to identify what you uniquely do and who you uniquely do it for.
 Don’t try to be all things to all people.
 When you are for everyone, you are actually for no one.

 From your site signage to your business cards to your print ads, your print materials reflect your design sensibilities and the quality of the homes you build.
 All of your print materials should be as beautiful and memorable as your homes!

-One Idea to Grow: Send your most people-friendly employees around the neighborhood with well-designed business cards and letters before any project begins.
-They can introduce themselves, explain work they’ll be doing nearby and encourage residents/business owners to call your office with any concerns or questions.
-This approach will pique the neighbors’ interest, potentially impress them, and often leads to requests for bids on the projects they’ve been thinking about for a while.
+One to Grow On: Send your most people-friendly employees around the neighborhood with well-designed business cards and letters before any project begins.
+They can introduce themselves, explain work you’ll be doing nearby and encourage residents/business owners to call your office with any concerns or questions.
+This approach will pique the neighbors’ interest, potentially impress them, and could lead to requests for bids on the projects they’ve been thinking about for a while.

 Don’t get seen driving up to any project in a beat up pick-up truck.
 Your vehicle and your attire are a direct reflection of your brand.
 Represent with beautiful vehicle graphics and attractive uniforms for you and your staff.
 This small but important detail will reflect the professionalism your clients can expect from the work you will do for them.